Home and Learn: Microsoft Excel Course

 When you click the Go button, Excel will try to connect to the address you gave it.
 If it can't get through, you'll see a "Page Cannot be Found" error page:

 If that's what you're getting, make sure you are connected to the internet.
 Check if you've typed the address correctly.
 Make sure that your firewall is not blocking Excel.

-If Excel is successful, you'll see the data appear in the Web Query
+If Excel is successful, you'll see the data appear in the Web Query window:

-Note the black arrows in the yellow squares.
+Note the arrows in the yellow squares.
 You can select the tables you want to import.
 Click the first yellow box, and it will turn green and have a tick in it.
 Like this one:

 There's not much to do, here.
 But if you want to import the data to a different starting cell, or even a new worksheet, select the appropriate option.
 For this particular import, Excel is only giving us the option to view the data as a Table.
 Click OK and the import will begin.
 You should see this in cell A1 on your spreadsheet:

 If the import is successful, your spreadsheet should look like ours below: